erasmus-without-paper/ewp-specs-architecture/README.md

 If you choose to implement your APIs on many servers, then **you might also want to host multiple Discovery manifest files** (one for each of your servers), thus creating multiple EWP Hosts.
-This is allowed in the EWP Network
-- one HEI can be covered by many EWP Hosts.
+This is allowed in the EWP Network (one HEI can be covered by many EWP Hosts).
 Note, that this does not matter from the client's view point - **the client only needs to know which URL to call** to get the data it needs, and it doesn't need to know which EWP Host serves this URL.
 See [Registry API] [registry-spec] for examples.